 Understanding that impact of colonisation on the Americas, particularly in Latin America and the Caribbean means that the traditional date of discovery by Christopher Columbus – 12th October is now celebrated as a ‘Day of the Races‘ in most countries.
 In the US, many cities and towns have voted to replace or supplement Columbus Day with a day for Indigenous Peoples.

-However, Columbus Day remains a federal holiday and is observed as a state holiday in 50% of all states.
+However, Columbus Day remains a federal holiday and is observed as a state holiday in 22 states.
 For Columbus Day to reach a tipping point and slide off the edge of the world, it will take more than individual cities to vote for change – that change needs to happen at a state level.
-Only South Dakota has made the change to Native Americans Day.

 What has really damaged Columbus Day is that private companies by and large ignore it.
 In a poll from 2014, only 14% of Americans had the day off.
 That is less than observe some non-federal holidays such as the Day after Thanksgiving.
 Indeed, Tennessee has made the interesting move to observe Columbus Day on the Day after Thanksgiving.